paulnr77/Help-desk-lab/README.md

 - Troubleshooting authentication, DNS, and VM startup issues
 - Help-desk style issue resolution

-## Problems that i faced during working on lab
+## Problems that i faced while working on this lab

 ### 1. KVM virtualization was not available on my DEL R610
 - Error: `KVM virtualisation configured, but not available`